zhanghe9704/tpsa_sym/paper/paper.md

 # Summary

-The truncated power series algebra (TPSA), or differential algebra (DA), is a well-established and widely used method in particle accelerator physics.
-It is typically used to generate high-order map of a nonlinear dynamical system but is also used in symplectic tracking, normal form analysis, verified integration, global optimization, fast multipole method, etc.  This package is the first  to carry out symbolic DA-based calculations.
-Symbolic DA makes it possible to trace the contribution of initial conditions to the final result in a DA calculation process and improve the efficiency of  repeated DA calculations, which potentially broadens the usage of DA.
+Truncated Power Series Algebra (TPSA), or Differential Algebra (DA), is a well-established tool in accelerator physics, commonly used for generating high-order maps of dynamic systems, as well as in symplectic tracking, normal form analysis, verified integration, optimization, and fast multipole methods.
+This package is the first to perform symbolic DA computations, enabling  traceability of initial condition contributions and runtime reduction for repeated DA calculations, potentially expanding DA's applications.

 # Background